doctypedev/sintesi/README.md

 > **The intelligent documentation engine.**

 Sintesi guarantees your documentation never drifts from your codebase.
-It uses **multi-agent AI** to analyze your source code, plan a documentation structure, and write comprehensive, up-to-date docs.
+It uses **multi-agent AI** and **RAG** to analyze your source code, plan a documentation structure, and write comprehensive, up-to-date docs.
 No outdated wikis, no "docs rot".

 ---